Oil hovers above six-week low as China readies crude reserve release

 A South Korean official said it was reviewing the U.S. request for Seoul to release some oil reserves, but added it could only release crude in case of a supply imbalance.

-(Additional reporting by Aaron Sheldrick and Noah BrowningEditing by Peter Graff, Elaine Hardcastle, Kirsten Donovan and David Gregorio)
+(Additional reporting by Aaron Sheldrick and Noah BrowningEditing by Marguerita Choy and David Gregorio)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)